The Essental Yacht Charter Guide

 Moturua Island next door also has tracks.
 It is more forested than Urupukapuka and birdlifeeven more abundant.

 Motuarohia (Roberton) Island with its famous twin lagoons that fill up with the tide can be a great place for kids to learn to snorkel.
-More birds and one of the better chances of spotting a Kiwi if you venture ashore at night.
-On the adjacent mainland many boats take shelter between Orakawa and Opunga Cove, a place where you can be guaranteed the waters will be still and calm for the night.
+More birds and one of the better chances to spot a Kiwi if you go ashore at night.
+On the adjacent mainland many boats take shelter between Orakawa and Opunga Cove, where you can be guaranteed the waters will be still and calm for the night.

 Venturing out to Cape Brett in good weather can be enjoyable, then sailing past the rugged coast to Whangamumu harbour, an old whaling station that is a remote haven for the night.

-If time and weather allow you can leave the bay to the north and sail 15 miles to the Cavali Islands with its clear sub-tropical waters and sandy beaches.
-10 miles beyond that and a better anchorage is Whangaroa Harbour, its narrow entrance opening up to a large enclosed harbour with towering rock formations at its western arm.
+If time and weather allow, 15 miles to the north lie the Cavalli Islands with their clear sub-tropical waters and sandy beaches.
+10 miles beyond that and a better anchorage is Whangaroa, the narrow entrance opening up to a large enclosed harbour with towering rock formations and bush walks at its western arm.
+There's a sleepy seaside town in its upper reaches, where you may call at the sports fishing club for pa place to dine, or just stop and have a chat with the locals over a beer.

 Browse our yachts for charter in New Zealand: the Bay of Islands